Open Data Hub logo

 Note: You can build a custom runtime image to ensure that all required Docling dependencies are present for pipeline execution.
 For information on how to run a Docling pipeline with a custom image see the Docling Pipeline documentation.

-Explore the kubeflow pipeline examples
+Explore the Kubeflow Pipeline examples

-To get started with kubeflow pipelines, explore the provided examples.
+To get started with Kubeflow Pipelines, explore the provided examples.
 You can download and modify the example code to quickly create a Docling data processing or model training pipeline.

 Prerequisites